|With admission restriction.|

 Building on the Bachelor's degree, the following Master's programmes are possible:

-The fundamental studies impart a basic education in the natural sciences and technology.
-This also includes dealing with data in the chemical-technical field.
-Subsequently, students can specialise in one of the focal points "Safety and Environment" and "Organisation and Management".
-The practical phase is followed by the Bachelor's thesis, usually in cooperation with an industrial or service company.
+After the basic scientific-technical training including handling data in the chemical-technical field, subjects in process engineering follow.
+In the compulsory elective area, students can specialise in "Safety and Environment" and "Organisation and Management", for example.
+The practical phase and the subsequent Bachelor's thesis usually take place in cooperation with an industrial or service company.
 A detailed description of the study contents can be found in the module manual (German).

 The degree programme in Industrial Chemistry (B. Sc.) is admission restricted (NC).
 These school-leaving qualifications, among others, are considered to be admission requirements: